 Quite obviously, this court cannot answer the first question without determining what "the program" is in this case.
-Indeed, resolution of these appeals turns on whether the USOC is operating one "program" or separate programs, one for the disabled and one for the able-bodied.
+Indeed, resolution of these appeals turns on whether the USOC is operating one "program" or separate programs, one for the disabled and one for the ablebodied.
 The clear answer to that question has been provided by Congress.
 Section 504 defines "program or activity" to include "all of the operations of" the covered entity.
 29 U.S.C. § 794(b).
-[1] Plaintiffs are qualified to participate in the program; they are recognized as elite paralympic athletes whose competition in the Paralympic Games is, Congress has mandated, to be promoted by the USOC.
+Plaintiffs are qualified to participate in the program; they are recognized as elite paralympic athletes whose competition in the Paralympic Games is, Congress has mandated, to be promoted by the USOC.

 Thus, this case can and should be resolved by simple application of the plain language of the statute, and this court should reverse the judgment of the district court.
 The majority reaches the wrong result because its analysis goes off the track at the outset by failing to follow the statutory definition of "program."
 As noted by the majority, Congress specifically amended the Rehabilitation Act and other statutes to broaden the definition of "program or activity."
 Maj. op. at 1195, n.
-1. But the majority inexplicably ignores the definition, insisting that the definition is of no moment because it is undisputed in this appeal that the Act "applies to all of the USOC's programs . . ."
-Id. (emphasis added).
-[2]
+1. But the majority inexplicably ignores the definition, insisting that the definition is of no moment because it is undisputed in this appeal that the Act "applies to all of the USOC'sprograms . . . " Id. (emphasis added).^[2]

-1199 This use of the plural reveals the circular nature of the majority's analysis.
+11991199 This use of the plural reveals the circular nature of the majority's analysis.
 The underlying issue (easily resolved by the plain language of the statute) is whether, in examining the USOC's challenged activities, we should consider the USOC as operating a single program or several separate ones.
-The majority incorrectly assumes only by ignoring the statutory definition and making this assumption of dealing with separate programs that the majority is able to assert that the unequal treatment afforded to the Plaintiffs is permissible.
+The majority incorrectly assumes -there is certainly no explanation for the approach-that we are dealing with separate programs.
+And it is only by ignoring the statutory definition and making this assumption of dealing with separate programs that the majority is able to assert that the unequal treatment afforded to the Plaintiffs is permissible.

-Not only does the majority ignore the statutory definition of "program," but its assumption that separate programs are involved exonerates the USOC for doing just what the Supreme Court instructs must not be done defining the benefit "in a way that effectively denies otherwise qualified handicapped individuals the meaningful access to which they are entitled. . . . " Alexander v.
+Not only does the majority ignore the statutory definition of "program," but its assumption that separate programs are involved exonerates the USOC for doing just what the Supreme Court instructs must not be done-defining the benefit "in a way that effectively denies otherwise qualified handicapped individuals the meaningful access to which they are entitled. . . ."
+Alexander v.
 Choate, 469 U.S. 287, 301, 105 S.Ct.
 712, 83 L.Ed.2d 661 (1985).